Most pri Bratislave

 Most pri Bratislave (Dunahidas, Bruck) is a village and municipality in western Slovakia in Senec District in the Bratislava Region.

 History

 In historical records the village was first mentioned with the German name Pruck in 1238.
 The village once belonged to the German language area but the majority of the German population was expelled at the end of World War II.

-Geography

-The municipality lies at an altitude of 130 metres above sea level and covers an area of 19.01 km^{2}.